xushizhou/xushizhou.github.io/_publications/2009-10-01-paper-title-number-1.md

 collection: publications
 category: manuscripts
 permalink: /publication/2024-10-03-whomp-wasserstein-homogeneity
-excerpt: "This paper presents a novel approach to optimizing Randomized Controlled Trials using Wasserstein homogeneity, offering improvements over traditional methods."
+excerpt: "This paper presents novel optimality criteria for subgroup splitting (named WHOMP) in comparative experiments, such as clinical trials, social experiments, and A/B tests.
+Furthermore, we provide efficient algorithms to estimate the WHOMP optimal solutions.
+Finally, the paper offers comprehensive analytical comparisons and numerical experiments to demonstrate the significant advantages of WHOMP over traditional methods, including random partitioning, covariate-adaptive randomization, rerandomization, and anti-clustering."
 date: 2024-10-03
 venue: 'arXiv preprint'
 slidesurl: ''